TryUnfurl

 What size should my og:image be for LinkedIn?

 Minimum 200×200 px; recommended 1200×627 px for full-width link posts.
-See the og:image size guide for a full comparison across platforms.
+See the og:image size guide for a full platform comparison.

 Why does my LinkedIn preview work in Post Inspector but not when I post?